The 'REAL' Last Dance: Look back at Michael Jordan's last years as a player with the Wizards

 - It was known around the NBA that 2002—03 would be Jordan's final season, and tributes were paid to him throughout the year.

 - Jordan's last season with the Wizards saw him accept less playing time, and even embracing the role as a sixth-man for Washington, with knee injuries taking a toll.
-Jordan would turn 40 on Feb.
+Jordan turned 40 on Feb.
 17, 2003.

 - Playing in his 14th and final NBA All-Star Game in 2003, he set a record for most All-Star Game appearances by an NBA player.
 The record would later be broken by Kobe Bryant.